tonyredondo/debugger-mcp-server/DebuggerMcp/Resources/workflow_guide.md

 This guide explains the complete workflow for using the Debugger MCP Server to analyze memory dumps.
 The server supports WinDbg on Windows and LLDB on macOS/Linux.

+> MCP tool names note: the server exposes a compact 11-tool MCP surface.
+The canonical list is in `debugger://mcp-tools`.
+> If you see older examples referencing tools like `create_session` or `open_dump`, translate them using that reference.

 ### Prerequisites

 - **HTTP API Server**: Must be running on the configured port (default: 5000)